Fastcode/VisualMesh/readme/inference.md

 ## Mesh
 The mesh objects generate a single look up table of the entire graph.
-The mesh objects are able to look up which of the points in the visual mesh are on screen.
+The mesh objects are able to lookup which of the points in the visual mesh are on screen.
 They do this using a binary search partition tree to quickly narrow down which points are valid.
-However, since this tree isn't perfect you may occasionally get points that are slightly off screen.
+However, since this tree isn't perfect you may occasionally get points that are slightly off-screen.
-If it is important that you do not have any points off screen you should add some code to check for this.
+If it is important that you do not have any points off-screen you should add some code to check for this.

 There are two main mesh objects that are available in the visual mesh codebase.
 The first is the `visualmesh::Mesh` class.
 This class holds a single visual mesh for a specific height.
-The second is the `visualmesh::VisualMesh` which holds multiple different `visualmesh::Mesh` objects for different heights that ensure that the error in number of intersections does not grow beyond a target value.
+The second is the `visualmesh::VisualMesh` which holds multiple different `visualmesh::Mesh` objects for different heights that ensure that the error in the number of intersections does not grow beyond a target value.
 They both can be used with engines in the same way, and if using `visualmesh::VisualMesh` it will select the closest matching height for the `Hoc` used.

 It is created via a template `visualmesh::Mesh<Scalar, Model>` where the Scalar is the datatype that the mesh will be created with (for example `float` or `double`).